 As a white person, you can help by doing the following things:

 1) Call people out on their nonsense.
 Don’t let the people in your world say, post, or otherwise perpetuate ideas that are damaging to POC.

 You are in the best place of authority to call out and correct the problematic things your close friends and relatives say and do.
 Your silence makes you complicit in my oppression.I understand that you have to live and interact with your relatives and confrontation can be awkward.
 I understand that you want to eat Sunday dinner in peace.
 You don’t have to act belligerent.
 Simply challenge their views in a kind and gentle way.

 Is it really ok for the kids in your family to hear Aunt Kimberly and Uncle Dustin’s racist musings?
-Should Grandma Carolynn get a pass on freely using the n-word in 2016?
+Should Grandma Carolynn get a pass on freely using the n-word?

 2) Educate yourself.
 A lot of black people have written a lot of stuff about our experience.
 Read it.

 You have to make the effort to educate yourself.
 People of color can’t sit down and tell you or post about every little thing.
 Besides, you are only getting a very small cross section of the entire black experience.
 It’s important to read different authors with different viewpoints.
 It’s important to read from different time period.
 Reading is an investment, but it’s well worth it.

 Besides books, there are also lots of articles, blogs, and videos that cover just about every conceived topic.

 It’s important to understand that the black experience isn’t monolithic.
 For just about every idea there is a different, contrary idea.
 As wth anything, there’s a lot of nuance to the black experience.
 As you educate yourself, ask questions.

 (I’ve talked exclusively about the black experience in this point, but the same can be said for other groups)